 We derive a significant amount of revenues from a limited number of customers.
-One customer, Spreadtrum, accounted for 15%, 23% and 27% of our total revenues for 2018, 2017 and 2016, respectively.
-With respect to our royalty revenues, three royalty paying customers each represented 10% or more of our total royalty revenues for 2018, and collectively represented 76% of our total royalty revenues for 2018.
-Two royalty paying customers each represented 10% or more of our total royalty revenues for 2017, and collectively represented 70% of our total royalty revenues for 2017, and two royalty paying customers each represented 10% or more of our total royalty revenues for 2016, and collectively represented 80% of our total royalty revenues for 2016.
+One customer, Spreadtrum, accounted for 15%, 15% and 23% of our total revenues for 2019, 2018 and 2017, respectively.
+With respect to our royalty revenues, three royalty paying customers each represented 10% or more of our total royalty revenues for 2019, and collectively represented 73% of our total royalty revenues for 2019.
+Three royalty paying customers each represented 10% or more of our total royalty revenues for 2018, and collectively represented 76% of our total royalty revenues for 2018, and two royalty paying customers each represented 10% or more of our total royalty revenues for 2017, and collectively represented 70% of our total royalty revenues for 2017.
 We expect that a significant portion of our future revenues will continue to be generated by a limited number of customers.
 The loss of any significant royalty paying customer could adversely affect our near-term future operating results.
-Furthermore, consolidation among our customers may negatively affect our revenue source, increase our existing customers' negotiation leverage and make us further dependent on a limited number of customers or a change in direction of their business and our inability to adapt our technology to their new business needs could have material negative implications for our future royalty revenues.
+Furthermore, consolidation among our customers may negatively affect our revenue source, increase our existing customers' negotiation leverage and make us further dependent on a limited number of customers.
+Moreover, the discontinuation of product lines or market sectors that incorporate our technology by our significant customers or a change in direction of their business and our inability to adapt our technology to their new business needs could have material negative implications for our future royalty revenues.

-Our business is dependent on licensing revenues which may vary period to period.
+Our business is dependent on licensing revenues, which may vary period to period.

 License agreements for our signal processing IP cores and platforms have not historically provided for substantial ongoing license payments so past licensing revenues may not be indicative of the amount of such revenues in any future period.
 We believe that there is a similar risk with RivieraWaves' operations associated with Bluetooth and Wi-Fi connectivity technologies.
 Significant portions of our anticipated future revenues, therefore, will likely depend upon our success in attracting new customers or expanding our relationships with existing customers.
 However, revenues recognized from licensing arrangements vary significantly from period to period, depending on the number and size of deals closed during a quarter, and is difficult to predict.
 In addition, as we expand our business into the non-handset baseband markets, our licensing deals may be smaller but greater in volume which may further fluctuate our licensing revenues quarter to quarter.
-Our ability to succeed in our licensing efforts will depend on a variety of factors, including the performance, quality, breadth and depth of our current and future products, including our newly announced AI processor cores as well as our sales and marketing skills.
+Our ability to succeed in our licensing efforts will depend on a variety of factors, including the performance, quality, breadth and depth of our current and future products as well as our sales and marketing skills.
 In addition, some of our licensees may in the future decide to satisfy their needs through in-house design and production.
 Our failure to obtain future licensing customers would impede our future revenue growth and could materially harm our business.